 Memorable Manitobans: Solomon Hart Green (1913-1971)

-Born at Winnipeg on 23 June 1913, son of Solomon H. Green and Annie Lyone, he attended St. John’s College and graduated with a BA degree from the University of Manitoba in 1932.
+Born at Winnipeg on 23 June 1913, son of Solomon Hart Green and Anne Lyone (1889-1970), he attended St. John’s College and graduated with a BA degree from the University of Manitoba in 1932.
 He was called to the Manitoba Bar after graduating from the Manitoba Law School in 1936.

 He helped to establish the Jewish National Fund in Winnipeg, served as President of the Chaim Weismann Club, and was on the National Executive of the Zionist Organization of Canada.
 In 1950 he was elected regional chairman and, four years later, national vice-president.
 He organized the first Israeli Bond participation in Winnipeg.
 He was a member of the Masons (Mount Sinai Lodge) and the Conservative party.